MrPrinceV2/Lava-Link---Discord-Bot-Maker/Rawdata/Events/readme.txt

-This is coming soon, I am working on some errors.
+Anticipate the forthcoming release; currently, I am addressing certain errors to ensure a seamless experience.